87tana/Flower-Classification-Using-CNN/README.md

 The 5 classes in the datasets are:

-- Daisy

-- Dandelion

-- Roses

-- Sunflowers

-- Tulips
+- Daisy, Dandelion, Roses, Sunflowers, Tulips

 # Objective: